marijnh/Eloquent-JavaScript/05_higher_order.md

 The function first counts the characters by name, using `characterScript` to assign them a name, and falling back to the string `"none"` for characters that aren't part of any script.
-The `filter` call then drops the entry for `"none"` from the resulting array, since we aren't interested in that.
+The `filter` call drops the entry for `"none"` from the resulting array, since we aren't interested in those characters.

 {{index "reduce method", "map method", "join method", [array, methods]}}

-To be able to compute ((percentage))s, we first need the total amount of characters that belong to a script, which we can compute with the `reduce` method.
+To be able to compute ((percentage))s, we first need the total amount of characters that belong to a script, which we can compute with `reduce`.
 If no such characters are found, the function returns a specific string.
-Otherwise, it transforms the counting entries into readable strings with `map`.
-Finally, it turns the resulting array into a single string with the `join` method, which will insert the string it is given in between each of the elements of the array.
+Otherwise, it transforms the counting entries into readable strings with `map`, and then combine them with `join`.

 ## Summary

-Being able to pass function values to other functions is not just a gimmick—it's a deeply useful aspect of JavaScript.
+Being able to pass function values to other functions is a deeply useful aspect of JavaScript.
 It allows us to write functions that model computations with "gaps" in them.
 The code that calls these functions can fill in the gaps by providing function values.

-Arrays provide a number of useful higher-order methods—`forEach` to loop over the elements in an array, `filter` to build a new array with some elements filtered out, `map` to build a new array where each element has been put through a function, `reduce` to combine all an array's elements into a single value, `some` to see whether any element matches a given predicate function, and `findIndex` to find the position of the first element that matches a predicate.
+Arrays provide a number of useful higher-order methods.
+You can use `forEach` to loop over the elements in an array.
+The `filter` method returns a new array with the elements that didn't pass the ((predicate function)) filtered out.
+Transforming an array by putting each element through a function is done with `map`.
+You can use `reduce` to combine all the elements in an array into a single value.
+The `some` method tests whether any element matches a given predicate function.
+And `findIndex` finds the position of the first element that matches a predicate.

 ## Exercises